 - Must have completed all exams, rotations, and formal course requirements for the degree program and must be considered a PhD candidate at the time of the application.

-- Ability to commit 4 to 6 hours per week at the Tufts Office for Technology Licensing and Industry Collaboration (OTL&IC), 75 Kneeland Street, Boston, MA, 02111
+- Ability to commit 4 to 6 hours per week at the Tufts Technology Transfer and Industry Collaboration (TTIC), 75 Kneeland Street, Boston, MA, 02111

 - Must have a letter of endorsement by your program director and research supervisor/PI (graduate students) or departmental chair and research supervisor/PI (post-docs)